petrelharp/pyslim/docs/tutorial.md

 However, if we do that with this tree sequence, we'll get a malformed VCF, with empty strings in the REF column and a strange comma-separated list of integers in the ALT column.
-The reason for this is because we added mutations using the `SLiMMutationModel`, and has to do with how SLiM stores enough information in the tree sequence to be able to load it back in.
+The reason for this is because we added mutations using the {class}`msprime.SLiMv6MutationModel`, and has to do with how SLiM stores enough information in the tree sequence to be able to load it back in.
 So, to write out valid VCF with nucleotides for alleles, we need to (1) if the SLiM simulation was not a nucleotide model, add nucleotides